July 24, 2014

 “We’re in charge of assessing the risk of injury for the crew and the guests,” said Pilman, of Caracas, Venezula.
 “We try to assess this risk and create an environment that is safe and where the crew can best perform their jobs.”

-For Pilman, who is a double major in finance
+For Pilman, who is a double major in

-and international business management
+international business management

 , this internship has been an excellent opportunity and learning experience.
 By analyzing data and noting trends, Pilman and his team are able to look at accidents that have happened and figure out ways to prevent them in the future, thus saving the company money in accident claims and providing a more pleasant experience for guests and crew.